oj-codes/mathbliss/content/posts/2025-09-26-calculus-1-unit-1.md

 |x| means "how far x is from zero."
 Always non-negative.

 The basic graph is a V shape.
-That's it.
 V for value.
 (Okay, that's not why it's V-shaped, but it's a decent mnemonic.)

 "5 miles east" and "5 miles west" are both distance 5 from home.
 Absolute value doesn't care about direction.
 Just magnitude.